doc4d/docs/docs/API/DataClassClass.md

 The `.setRemoteCacheSettings()` function <!-- REF #DataClassClass.setRemoteCacheSettings().Summary -->sets the timeout and size of the ORDA cache for a dataclass.<!-- END REF -->.

-The *settings* parameter, pass an object with the following properties:
+In the *settings* parameter, pass an object with the following properties:

 |Property|Type|Description|
 |---|---|---|
 |timeout|Longint|Timeout in seconds.|
 |maxEntries|Longint|Number of entities.|

 `timeout` sets the timeout of the ORDA cache for the dataclass (default is 30 seconds).
-Once the timeout has passed, the entities of the dataclass in the cache are considered as expired:
+Once the timeout has passed, the entities of the dataclass in the cache are considered as expired.
+This means that:

 * the data is still there
-* the next time this data is needed, it will be asked to the server
+* the next time the data is needed, it will be asked to the server
 * 4D automatically removes expired data when space is needed

 Setting a `timeout` property sets a new timeout for the entities already present in the cache.